So you’ve decided to write your own wedding vows? Fantastic! Now, where to start?

 Some couples even “share” one vow, where they take turns reciting a line.

 But if you are the kind of couple who are fiercely private, or terribly shy and shudder at the thought of public speaking, I have your back too.

 Vows can be incorporated into ceremony as “I do” questions – as long as the compulsory legal requirement is included elsewhere.

-In this case, I would ask you a series of personalised questions that you have chosen, where you simply answer “I do” (or I don’t!) to!
+In this case, I can ask you a series of personalised questions, that you have chosen, where you simply answer “I do” (or I don’t!) to!

-**See an example of an “I Do/I Don’t” vow
+**See an example of an “I Do/I Don’t” wedding vow

-3. What should I be saying in my vows?
+3. What should I be saying in my wedding vows?